RGmetab/NMRmetab/docs/index.md

 1. Data Analysis

 ## Usage
-Inidividual protocols can be selected by expanding the categories on the left hand side.
+Individual protocols can be selected by expanding the categories on the left hand side.
 Protocols or contents can be searched through the magnifying glass icon on the top right.

-## Adding, Modifiying or Reporting.
+## Adding, Modifying or Reporting.
 Please contact [Rudi Grosman](mailto:r.grosman@liverpool.ac.uk "r.grosman@liverpool.ac.uk") for addition modification of protocols as well as reporting bugs.

 Good luck with your experiments and remember: